brunomaga/brunomaga.github.io/_posts/2020-05-12-AI-Supercomputing.md

 ## Gradient Accumulation and Microbatching

 Gradient accumulation is a technique that allows for large batches the be computed, when normally this would be prohobitive due to high memory requirements.
 The rationale is to break the mini-batch into micro-batches and use the averaged loss and gradient updates at the end of all micro-batches to update the model.
 The algorithm is as follows:
-- At runtime, divide each minibatch in equal subsets of "microbatches";
+- At runtime, divide each minibatch in equal subsets of *microbatches*;
 - Pass each subset iteratively to the model, compute the forward pass and backpropagation, and compute the gradient updates of that microbatch (without updating the weights);
 - Take the average of all the gradients across all processors as the final gradient of the minibatch;
 - Use that gradient to do the weights update;